Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Results

-To begin with, a squared path in a constant height was chosen as a scenario for tracking.
-According to Figs. \ref{roll0} and \ref{pitch0}, at the beginning of the mission, the variance ($\sigma$) of choosing gains is high, and the agent tries to choose different actions to improve identification.
-Therefore, the rates of change of gains are high, and after a while, they decrease slightly until converging to a constant number.
-These figures indicate that the proposed method can efficiently control the attitude of the Quadcopter for a simple tracking scenario.
+As a first test, a squared path at constant altitude was chosen as the tracking scenario.
+Fig.~\ref{roll0} and Fig.~\ref{pitch0} show that, at the beginning of the mission, the variance ($\sigma$) of the gain selection is high, causing the agent to explore different actions to improve identification.
+Consequently, the rates of change of the gains are initially large but gradually decrease and converge to constant values.
+These results demonstrate that the proposed method can effectively control the attitude of the quadcopter in a simple trajectory-tracking task.

-When the rewards (shown in Fig. \ref{rewards}) and the loss functions (shown in Fig. \ref{loss}) of each agent increase over time to reach the optimal point, it emphasizes the fact that the network weights have been optimized, resulting in well-trained networks.
-Since the weights of the networks are trained in an online manner, this method is fast and can be used in real-world robots.
+Fig.~\ref{rewards} presents the rewards gained by the agents during training.
+Both metrics increase over time and approach their optimal values, confirming that the network weights were successfully optimized.
+Since the networks are trained in an online manner, the method is computationally efficient and can be applied to real-world robotic systems.

-Tunning PID gains for the first scenario, the attitude control (Euler angles) could track the desired angles.
-When the attitude control is decent, position control can be attained simply (Fig. \ref{xy0}).
+By tuning the PID gains in this scenario, the attitude control (Euler angles) successfully tracked the desired references.
+Once satisfactory attitude control was achieved, position tracking could also be obtained, as illustrated in Fig.~\ref{xy0}.